TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 My favorite extension is not available on Crowdin
 -------------------------------------------------
 If you miss an extension on Crowdin, contact the extension owner to create a project on Crowdin.
+It is important that they follow the description on the page :ref:`Extension integration <crowdin-extension-integration>`.
-It is a simple process and done within minutes.
+The setup is a simple process and done within minutes.

 .. _crowdin-faq-extension-language-missing: